 "Your package is on its way."
-Three words that should be synonymous with satisfaction.
+Five words that should be synonymous with satisfaction.
 Yet for millions of shippers, they mark the beginning of a period of anxiety.
 Will the package arrive?
 In what condition?
 And if it is lost or stolen, who will pay for the damage?

-When analyzing logistics flows and friction points in e-commerce, it quickly becomes clear that transport disputes impact shippers' profitability: the biggest mistake is therefore to believe that all shipments are equal.
+By analyzing logistics flows and friction points in e-commerce, it quickly becomes clear that disputes impact shippers' profitability: the biggest mistake is therefore to believe that all shipments are equal.
 Insured parcel delivery is not just an option; it is a strategic decision that separates amateurs from professionals, those who suffer the risks from those who control them.

 France market data for 2025: